Mandate

 The Adult Protective Service Worker conducts regular face-to-face meetings with adults who have a developmental disability to provide:

-• Advocacy on their behalf to help them access and maintain mainstream community supports and government-funded services and to help them live safely and securely in the community
+• Advocacy on their behalf to help them access and maintain generic community supports, apply for government-funded services, and supports and to help them live safely and securely in the community

 • Help to the individual identifying their strengths and needsand providing information and referrals at the direction of the adult who has a developmental disability

-• Support with problem-solving, life skills counselling (such as personal budgeting, use of transportation), guidance, and group facilitation
+• Support with problem-solving, life skills counselling (such as personal budgeting, use of transportation), general education and awareness-building on abuse prevention, help resolving landlord/tenant issues, guidance and group facilitation